formers/former/README.md

 Former::legend('mylegend')
 ```

 Which you know, is kind of cool.
 Former will first try to translate the string in itself, ie `my.text` will return `__('my.text')` and if that fails, it will look for it in a fallback place.
-You can set where Former look for translations by changing the following variable : `Former::$translateFrom` (defaults to `validation.attributes`).
+You can set where Former look for translations by changing the following variable : `Former::config('translate_from', [boolean])` (defaults to `validation.attributes`).
 Note that **it must be an array**.

 ## Notes on setting field values